OpenSaucedHub/advanced-git-sync/README.md

   enabled: true
 ```

 That's it!
-The action will sync everything by default. 🎉
+The action uses intelligent defaults:

+- ✅ **Enabled by default**: Branches (with history sync), Tags, Releases
+- ❌ **Disabled by default**: Pull Requests, Issues, Comments (can be noisy)
+- 🧠 **Smart dependencies**: Automatically enables required features (e.g., tags when releases are
+  enabled)

+🎉

 ## 📖 Documentation